YusufEhab/Competitive-Programming/README.md

 Algorithm is a formalized way to solve some problem by splitting it into some elementry steps So, the solution is just set of simple operation.

-### What is Data structure
-Data structure is a container which stores data in some way which makes applying some algorithms on this data a lot easier and efficient.

 ### How to see if the algorithm is good or bad
 One of the main Characteristics is time complexity which is the time spent by the algorithm.
 For the sake of different specs for each machine it can not be mesured using second so it measured in number of operations